 Visit our Google Scholar Page for a complete list of references.

 The Network meets twice per year to discuss, design and disseminate the research funding.
-Upcoming meetings include summer 2022 in Montreal, Canada during the International AIDS Society Meeting.
-A specific date and time will be announced soon.
+Upcoming meetings include summer 2023 (Aug.
+2-5) in San Juan, Puerto Rico and winter 2024 (tentatively Jan.
+11-13) in Atlanta, GA.

 Reach out to either co-chair for information about publications, current studies or upcoming meeting.